-As a change leader, it's unlikely you will get to choose where to start from.
-You’re either at the top and can drive top-down change or you’re near the bottom where your passion and social network connectivity will allow you to drive bottom-up change… remember, in both, communication is key!
+As a change leader, it's unlikely you will get to choose where your change initiative will start from.
+You’re either at the top and can drive top-down change, or you’re near the bottom where your passion and social network connectivity will allow you to drive bottom-up change… remember, in both, communication is key!

 Is great for scenarios where critical decisions need to be made at the top.
 This includes change involving organizational structures, company financial goals, and quality initiatives.

-Top-down change includes clear authority and decision-making across the organization, and decisions can often have a longer-term impact, especially when they are not associated with a single, specific leader (more on that later).
+Top-down change includes clear authority and decision-making across the organization, and decisions can often have a longer-term impact—especially when they're not associated with a single, specific leader (more on that later).

 A leader can define a vision with a few key decisions and allow lower-level leaders to create the specific tasks and activities to achieve the change needed to meet the goal.

 Top-down change is not great for scenarios where the team or lower-level employees know best, such as defining specific individual or teamwork processes.

 Is an effective way to get things going among middle managers or lower-level employees.
 Often, senior leaders don’t understand the lower-level work enough to drive impactful change in designing an effective work process, so bottom-up change is best to address these scenarios.